-{ \begin{remark} As in the case of the household, discussed in Remark \ref{besthousehold}, the interpretation of this result is also straightforward.
+\begin{remark} As in the case of the household, discussed in Remark \ref{besthousehold}, the interpretation of this result is also straightforward.
 The reward functional is again strictly concave due to the presence of the incentive, thus again the maximizer $y_b^* \in [0,\theta_b]$ is unique, and several cases arise.
 If the net unitary gain $g_b$ is non-negative, then the optimum is reached by installing the maximum possible power $\theta_b$, which was also optimal without the incentive.
-In analogy with Remark \ref{besthousehold}, a zero optimal installation now is optimal only if the net gain without incentive $g_b$ plus the expected value over time of the biogas's incentive share, which is now $(1 - \beta) \frac{Z}{r + \lambda}$, is still non-positive, as in this case the biogas producer's incentive share is not sufficient to switch to positive its total gain.
-Finally, we have possibly internal solutions $y_b^* \in (0,\theta_b]$ when the net gain $g_b$ is negative without incentive but becomes positive when summed to the biogas's incentive share $(1 - \beta) \frac{Z}{r + \lambda}$.
-Again we have two functional forms for the inner maximum point $y_h^*$, with the choice between these two forms being uniquely determined by $\beta$ being greater or less than a given constant $\beta_b$, which is such that $1 - \beta_b$ has the opposite sign of $g_b$. \end{remark} }
+In analogy with Remark \ref{besthousehold}, a zero optimal installation now is optimal, only if the net gain without incentive $g_b$ summed with the expected value over time of the biogas producer's incentive share, which is now $(1 - \beta) \frac{Z}{r + \lambda}$, is still non-positive, as in this case the biogas producer's incentive share is not sufficient to make the total gain positive.
+Finally, we have possibly internal solutions $y_b^* \in (0,\theta_b]$ when the net gain $g_b$ is negative without incentive but becomes positive when summed to the biogas producer's incentive share $(1 - \beta) \frac{Z}{r + \lambda}$.
+Again, we have two functional forms for the inner maximum point $y_b^*$, with the choice between these two forms being uniquely determined by $\beta$ being greater or less than a given constant $\beta_b$, which is such that $1 - \beta_b$ has the opposite sign of $g_b$. \end{remark}

+As previously discussed, the solution $y_h^*=0$ is consistent with the creation of a REC, since it represents the case of a household contributing to the REC's self-consumption only through its energy demand.
+However, for the biogas producer we let $y_b^* \in (0,\theta_b]$, that is, we exclude the case $y_b^*=0$.
+Though $y_b^*=0$ is consistent with a Nash equilibrium, it is not consistent with the creation of a REC, since we assumed that the biogas producer has zero power demand.
+For this reason, unless the biogas producer provides the REC positive generation capacity, it would have no reason to be a member of the REC.

-\subsection{Nash equilibria}
+\subsubsection{Nash equilibria}

-Now we study the cases where both players apply simultaneously the best response to the other player's strategy.
-As we saw in the previous sections, we will have different equilibria for the different parameters values.
-For sake of simplicity we will suppose that $d < \theta_h + \theta_b$.
+Now, we study the case where both players simultaneously apply the best response to the other player's strategy.
+As we saw in the previous sections, we will have different equilibria the different parameters values.
+For the sake of simplicity we will suppose that $d < \theta_h + \theta_b$.